Jacobi integral

 In celestial mechanics, Jacobi's integral (also known as the Jacobi integral or Jacobi constant) is the only known conserved quantity for the circular restricted three-body problem.
-Unlike in the two-body problem, the energy and momentum of the system are not conserved separately and a general analytical solution is not possible.
-The integral has been used to derive numerous solutions in special cases.
+Unlike in the two-body problem, the energy and momentum of each of the bodies comprising the system are not conserved separately, and a general analytical solution is not possible.
+With the gravitational force being conservative, the total energy (Hamiltonian), the linear momentum and the angular momentum of an isolated three-body system (the problem being either restricted or not) are conserved.

 It was named after German mathematician Carl Gustav Jacob Jacobi.

 Definition

 Synodic system

 One of the suitable coordinate systems used is the so-called synodic or co-rotating system, placed at the barycentre, with the line connecting the two masses μ1, μ2 chosen as x-axis and the length unit equal to their distance.
 As the system co-rotates with the two masses, they remain stationary and positioned at (−μ2, 0) and (+μ1, 0).

 In the (x, y)-coordinate system, the Jacobi constant is expressed as follows: